Economic policy of the Biden administration: Statistical summary

+The following tables include comparisons for a variety of measures.
+The term "real" means inflation-adjusted, to improve comparability.

 First year: January 2021 to January 2022

-January 2021 to Latest Period
+January 2021 to January 2025

-Note 1: Budget deficit in fiscal year 2022 is $950 billion excluding $425 billion in student loan forgiveness which CBO scored as spending initially but has been blocked by courts as of December 2022.
-This makes the deficit reduction $1,826 billion or 66%.
+This analysis compares the start of the Biden administration to the end.
+Monthly starting measures are for January 2021, while quarterly measures are for Q1 2021.
+Ending measures are January 2025 or Q4 2019.
+The 2021 starting point was impacted by the pandemic, with employment statistics such as the jobs level and unemployment rate worse than pre-pandemic 2019, while real wages had been artificially increased by millions of lower-wage workers losing their jobs, driving up the average.

+Pre-pandemic peak to January 2025

+Analyzing from pre-pandemic helps avoid the economic distortions of the pandemic in 2020–2021, which made the traditional starting point for evaluation (the month of inauguration) analytically misleading.
+The pre-pandemic peak for quarterly measures was Q4 2019, and the monthly peak was February 2020 for most measures.
+The jobs level regained the pre-pandemic peak in June 2022.

 Plans and legislative strategies

 American Jobs Plan

 In March 2021, Biden proposed a $2.65 trillion infrastructure package known as the American Jobs Plan with investments over 10 years, fully paid for by corporate tax increases over 15 years.
 A White House fact sheet described the plan: "This is the moment to reimagine and rebuild a new economy.
 The American Jobs Plan is an investment in America that will create millions of good jobs, rebuild our country's infrastructure, and position the United States to out-compete China."
 The fact sheet further described the U.S. as ranking 13th in the world in infrastructure, with a vulnerable electrical grid.
 It expands the concept of infrastructure from physical assets like roads and bridges, to human infrastructure investments like caregiving and training.

 The Committee for a Responsible Federal Budget (CRFB) summarized the investments as follows ($ in billions):